aifromphytsai/gan_sampling/README.md

 # Tutorial: A simple GAN to generate samples from Gaussian distribution
 PyTorch implementation.
-More details can be seen in the medium article here:
+More details can be seen in the medium article here (mandarin version):

 * Environment used:
     * torch 1.1.0